patriciogonzalezvivo/lygia/README.md

 ### How is it [designed](https://github.com/patriciogonzalezvivo/lygia/blob/main/DESIGN.md)?

 LYGIA is designed to be very granular (each file holds one function), multilanguage (each language has its own file extension) and flexible.
 Flexible how?
 There are some functions whose behavior can be changed using the `#defines` keyword before including it.
-For example, [gaussian blurs](filter/gaussianBlur.glsl) are usually are done in two passes.
+For example, [gaussian blurs](filter/gaussianBlur.glsl) are usually done in two passes.
 By default, these are performed on their 1D version, but if you are interested in using a 2D kernel, all in the same pass, you will need to add the `GAUSSIANBLUR_2D` keyword this way:

 ```glsl